Consistency Training with Virtual Adversarial Discrete Perturbation: Experimental Setup

 \subsection{Training Details}

 We exploit the unlabeled data from the topic classification datasets and the labeled data from the ANLI for consistency loss.
-Throughout the experiments, we tune the learning rate in between \{2e-5, 3e-5\}.
-For the evaluation of topic classification datasets, we use BERT-base-uncased~\citep{devlin2019bert} as a backbone model and its wordpiece~\citep{Schuster2012japkor} vocabulary as $V$.
-As for the ANLI, we use RoBERTa-Large~\citep{liu2019roberta} as a backbone model and its vocabulary as $V$.

-During SSL experiments, we set the batch size to 8 for the labeled and 24 for the unlabeled data with the maximum sequence length of 256.
-Also, we adopt some training tactics from UDA~\citep{xie2019unsupervised} during SSL to our method and the baselines, namely training signal annealing and sharpening, which moderately improves the performance.
-The former is not to train overconfident samples, which is applied to the labeled data, and the latter is for sharpening the original samples' predictions for the unlabeled data.
-However, we did not apply sharpening to the VAT baseline, but instead the entropy-minimization following the original work~\citep{miyato2018virtual}.
-We utilized a single 24G GPU for the training.
-For the ANLI, we follow the hyper-parameter suggestion from the official repository.\footnote{\url{https://github.com/facebookresearch/anli}}, where we train with the batch size of 128 and the maximum sequence length of 156.
-We experimented with eight 32G GPUs for the training.

 Throughout the experiments, we set the replacement ratio $\tau$ as 0.25 and top-k as 10.
 We sharpen the predictions with $T$ as 0.5 for topic classification datasets~(including baselines) and 0.75 for the ANLI.
-We exclude the original token from the sentence not to be included in top-k candidates of itself.
-For the refinements, we additionally conducted three steps from the perturbed sequence, \textit{i.e.} $S=3$.
-We verified not much variation in adjusting the hyperparameters of our methods, such as top-k and replacement ratio.
-Our implementation is based on huggingface\footnote{\url{https://github.com/huggingface/transformers}}~\citep{wolf-etal-2020-transformers}.
-In total, our method requires a single backward operation and a forward operation for generating the virtual adversarial samples, where each refinement step would additionally incur a single forward step.
-Our method takes approximately 2.5 times the standard training without refinements and 3.5 times with them, where the time complexity is similar or less than the recently introduced relevant methods~\citep{jiang2019smart, ng2020ssmba}.